SolidifiedPlayDoh/Solidifiedplaydoh/README.md

 Currently working on:
 **TamaCLI** — a little pet (like a Tamagotchi!) that lives inside your terminal.
-Feed it compliments every 10 minutes or it gets sad :(
+Feed it or it gets sad :(
 Repo coming soon!

 Wanna see where my chaos came from?
 Go check out my dad.
 He's ultra cool: